How to Start an S Corp in Kansas

 Keep Your Kansas S Corp Compliant

-All Kansas LLCs will need to file an annual report with the Kansas Secretary of State.
-Since your business is an LLC taxed as an S corporation, you must still comply with this requirement.
-The annual report is used to provide the state with up-to-date information on your business’s address, tax closing date, and registered agent contact information.
+All Kansas LLCs need to file a biennial information report with the Kansas Secretary of State.
+Because your business is an LLC taxed as an S corp, you must comply with this requirement.
+The state uses these biennial reports to collect up-to-date information on your business’s address, tax closing date, and registered agent contact information.

-Even if your business is not profitable or does not undergo any changes, you are still required to file an annual report every year.
-There is a filing fee, and the annual report is due by the 15th day of the fourth month after the end of the business’s taxable year.
-Meaning, if your S corp has a tax year ending in December, you need to file by April 15th.
-If you do not file an annual report, the state of Kansas may dissolve your business.
+Even if your business isn’t profitable or doesn’t undergo any changes, you must still file a biennial report every two years.
+You’ll need to pay the filing fee and file your biennial report by the 15th day of the fourth month after the end of your business’s fiscal year.
+If your S corp has a fiscal year that ends in December, for example, you’ll need to file by April 15.
+If you don’t file a biennial report, the state of Kansas may dissolve your business.

 Kansas S Corp Taxes